 The issue of priority will always be a personal, subjective matter.
 If you're still working, your goal may be to save for retirement, or to retire early.
 In this case, you may wish to learn more about tax-deferred investment savings.
 If the goal is to grow your money, then you may wish to learn more about stocks, ETFs, bonds and mutual funds.
 You might also consider investments such as real estate.

 Actively managed funds are, as the name implies, managed by a fund management team that works to grow your money by actively buying and selling stocks as a way to "beat the market".
-It is high risk, but can theoretically bring in higher earnings if your management team makes good decisions.
-Actively managed funds come with high administrative fees, typically in the range of 1% to 2%.
+It is relatively high risk, but can theoretically bring in outsized returns if your management team makes good decisions.
+Actively managed funds come with administrative fees, typically in the range of 1% to 2%.

-Index funds are theoretically lower risk as your portfolio is constructed to match or track the components of a market index such as Standard & Poor's 500 (S&P 500), which is historically stable.
+Index funds are theoretically lower risk as your portfolio is constructed to match or track the components of a broad market index such as the S&P 500 or the Nasdaq.
 Since the cost of managing these funds are lower, index funds are cheaper to hold when compared to actively managed stocks.

 Certain index funds have beaten actively managed funds.
 Certain actively managed funds have beaten index funds.
 Before investing your money, it's important that you take the time to learn as much as possible on your own, and listen to the advice and guidance of a trusted financial advisor.